tbielawa/bitmath/docsite/source/index.rst

-The easiest way to install bitmath is via ``dnf`` (or ``yum``) if you're on a Fedora/RHEL based distribution. bitmath is available in the main Fedora repositories, as well as the EPEL6 and EPEL7 repositories.
-There are now dual python2.x and python3.x releases available.
+The easiest way to install bitmath is via ``dnf`` (or ``yum``) if you're on a Fedora/RHEL based distribution. bitmath is available in the main Fedora repositories, as well as the latest supported EPEL repositories.

 **Python 3.x**: